 Responsibility plays a central role in sustainability reporting as it enables companies to measure, monitor and communicate their sustainability performance.
 Responsibility means that companies understand the impact of their business activities on the environment, society and the economy and act accordingly.
 Responsible reporting therefore requires a comprehensive analysis of a company's ESG aspects as well as clear objectives, strategies and measures to improve performance in these areas.

-In addition, responsible reporting also requires open communication about the challenges and difficulties that a company faces.
+Furthermore, responsible reporting also requires open communication about the challenges and difficulties a company faces.
 This means that companies should not only report on their successes, but also on their failures and learning processes.
-Open communication about challenges can help to build stakeholder trust and strengthen the company's reputation.
-Risk of reputational and legal risks.
+Open communication about challenges can help to strengthen stakeholder trust and the Risk of reputational and legal risks.

 In the following sections, we will examine best practices for transparent sustainability reporting in more detail and discuss the importance of stakeholder engagement.